 Buy Bamboo Palm online at Bloomsdale, Bamboo Palm on Amazon, or Bamboo Palm on Etsy.

 Aloe Vera – Aloe vera

-This plant assists in removing VOCs from air and consumes carbon dioxide as well as provides ample oxygen into air (as all plants do).
+This plant assists in removing VOCs from the air and consumes carbon dioxide as well as provides ample oxygen into the air (as all plants do).

-Aloe Vera eliminates formaldehyde from air.
+Aloe Vera eliminates formaldehyde from the air.
 It turns brown if contamination is severe.
-Moreover, it it reduces the amount of benzene from chemical-based cleaners and paints
+Moreover, it reduces the amount of benzene from chemical-based cleaners and paints.

 How to Care for Aloe Vera